dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax

-Global modules are folders found via GLAS_PATH environment variable.
-Each folder must contains a 'public' file (with any extension).
-This file is compiled to an arbitrary Glas value, often representing a dictionary.
-The value of a file may depend acyclically on the values of local files or subfolders or other global modules.
+Modules are currently represented by files or folders in the filesystem.
+Each module compiles to a value, and may depend (acyclically) upon compiled values from other modules.

+Modules are global or local.
+Global modules are folders found by searching the GLAS_PATH environment variable.
+Eventually, GLAS_PATH will also support curated network repositories.
+Local modules are files or subfolders found in the same folder of the file currently being compiled.

-The syntax of a file depends on file extension.
-For example, to compile a file named "foo.ext" we'll first compile the global module language-ext then extract the 'compile' function, which must represent a suitable Glas program.
+The syntax for a file depends on file extension.
+For example, to compile a file named "foo.ext" we'll first compile the global module 'language-ext' then apply the 'compile' function, which must represent a valid Glas program.
 This compile function is then applied to the file binary.
+Folders simply compile to the value of the contained 'public' file (of any extension).

+To bootstrap this system, [language-g0](../glas-src/language-g0/README.md) will be defined using '.g0' files.
+The g0 language is a Forth-like macro-assembly aligned closely with the Glas program model.

-File extensions compose, for example "foo.x.y" will apply language-y to the file binary, then language-x to the resulting Glas value.
-Conversely, a file without an extension compiles to the file binary.
+*Aside:* File extensions compose, for example "foo.x.y" will process the file binary via language-y, then the result via language-x.
+Conversely, a file without any extension implicitly compiles to the raw file binary.

-To support bootstrap, the [language-g0](../glas-src/language-g0/README.md) module may be defined using '.g0' files.
-The g0 language is a Forth-inspired macro-assembly for Glas programs.
-Early development of Glas systems will heavily use g0, but it's just a starting point.

-*Note:* Global modules should eventually support reference to repositories curated by company or community.

 ## Command Line

 The Glas system starts with a command-line tool 'glas'.
 This tool knows how to compile modules and how to bootstrap language-g0.
-After compiling a module, the command line tool can extract binary data or directly interpret simple applications, depending on the command line arguments.
+After compiling modules, the command line tool can extract binary data or interpret simple applications, depending on command line arguments.

 Extraction of binary data is via `glas --extract modulename.label`, outputting binary data to standard output.
 This feature is primarily used for bootstrap of the glas command line tool, avoiding need for effects.